AI birthday video maker for quick greetings | HeyGen

 How to use the AI birthday video maker

 Start with a happy birthday message, name, photos, or clips.
-Define the mood and style of the birthday video you want to make.
+Define the mood and style of the birthday video you want to create.

 Choose visual style, music, captions, and voice options.
-Personalise tone and pacing to match the celebrant.
+Personalize tone and pacing to match the celebrant.

-HeyGen’s AI video generator creates a complete birthday video with synchronised visuals, narration, motion and music.
+HeyGen’s AI video generator creates a complete birthday video with synchronized visuals, narration, motion, and music.

 Download your happy birthday video or share it directly with friends, family, or on social platforms.

 Yes.
 You can include names, personal messages, photos, and visual preferences.
-The AI integrates these elements naturally into the video, adjusting pacing and visuals so personalisation feels intentional rather than pasted on.
+The AI integrates these elements naturally into the video, adjusting pacing and visuals so personalization feels intentional rather than pasted on.

 No. The AI birthday video maker is designed for people with no editing background.
-You don’t work with timelines, layers, or effects.
-Instead, you focus on the message and content while AI video generation handles structure, motion, and presentation automatically.
+You do not work with timelines, layers, or effects.
+Instead, you focus on the message and content while AI video generation automatically handles structure, motion, and presentation.

 You can choose how the birthday message is delivered.
 Use AI-generated voice for a clean, expressive narration, or include your own voice to make the video more personal.